zmahfuz0613/react-components-functional/readme.md

 Let's talk about the value that the render method returns.
 It looks an awful lot like an HTML heading, but it's not.
 We often write out React components in JSX.

-JSX is [a language that compiles to Javascipt](http://blog.yld.io/2015/06/10/getting-started-with-react-and-node-js/#.V8eDk5MrJPN) that allows us to write code that strongly resembles HTML.
-It is eventually compiled to lightweight JavaScript objects.
+JSX is technically [a language that compiles to Javascipt](http://blog.yld.io/2015/06/10/getting-started-with-react-and-node-js/#.V8eDk5MrJPN) that allows us to write code that strongly resembles HTML.
+It is eventually compiled to lightweight JavaScript objects, which are then turned into HTML on the page.

+So what you write here does eventually wind up on the page (mostly) as you wrote it.

 Your Hello component's render method: